-- want to maximise their overall investment returns (both income and capital) over the longer term through investing in UK and overseas markets using the expertise of the Investment Manager, - can meet the minimum investment levels, - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital, and - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").
+- want to achieve a balanced return of income and growth over the longer term with the expertise of the Investment Manager, - can meet the minimum investment levels, - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital, and - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").

-If you have any doubts as to whether the investment is suitable for you, please contact a financial adviser.
+If you have any doubts as to whether the investment is appropriate for you, please contact a financial adviser.